 In the pitch-black prairie night, we rolled up to a small plaque, fenced in to keep out cattle, around 9:15 p.m.
 This was the official end of our ride and the meeting point of Colorado, Kansas, and Nebraska.

 This ride was an epic.
 It seemed a fitting tribute to gravel racing, though it differed in so many ways from the real thing.
-We’d never be able to capture the excitement, inspiration, or pure agony that every single rider feels in a gravel event like DK.
+We’d never be able to capture the excitement, inspiration, or pure agony that every single rider feels in a long gravel event.
 But the spirit was there.
 We found our way through the prairie, self-propelled, self-supported, through the highs and lows.
 And there were even a few beers at the finish.